Gog (DC Comics): Thy Kingdom Come

-This version of Gog displays a cheerful, childlike, peaceful personality.
-He claims he is "happy to be alive" and compelled to "make things good again".
-He saves an African village near his citadel from the effects of toxic contamination from lava that contained his essence and heals Damage's disfigured face in response to his skepticism.
+Gog saves an African village near his citadel from the effects of toxic contamination from lava that contained his essence and heals Damage's disfigured face in response to his skepticism.
 Gog then sends Sandman to a blissful, dream-filled sleep for twenty-four hours, cures Starman's schizophrenia, gives Doctor Mid-Nite his sight back, and sends Power Girl "home".
 Gog then hears the noises of a war going on nearby and vows to stop it.
 Finding a small village under attack by a rogue militia, Gog transforms the soldiers into trees.
-During the conflict, Lance, one of the JSA's new recruits, is hit by a rocket launcher blast and killed.
-Gog brings Lance back to life, replacing his arm with gold armor, and renames him "Magog".
+During the conflict, David Reid, one of the JSA's new recruits, is hit by a rocket launcher blast and killed.
+Gog brings Reid back to life, replacing his arm with gold armor, and renames him "Magog".

 Later, Gog's intentions to move on to the Middle East and punish the warmongers there in the same fashion as the militia members causes the Justice Society to split in half, with Hawkman, Magog, Damage, Wildcat (Tom Bronson), Amazing Man, Judomaster, and Citizen Steel taking Gog's side.
-Like the biblical God, he asks for a rest on the seventh day, sending some of his followers back to America to preach his will.
-At the same time, the rest of the JSA who did not choose to follow Gog have started to realize that Gog's wishes have various negative side-effects; Starman fears that he cannot complete his mission in the past with his sanity intact, the loss of Sandman's prophetic dreams has cost him one of his greatest edges in hunting criminals, Doctor Mid-Nite feels hindered by the loss of his unique sight after so long with it, Power Girl finds that she has been sent to a 'new' Earth-Two with an existing counterpart for herself, and while Damage cannot see it, his restored face makes him increasingly vain and arrogant, dismissing his past to the point of burning down his father's home while constantly checking out his reflection in mirrors and believing that people only want to talk to him because he's so handsome.
+The rest of the JSA who did not choose to follow Gog realize that Gog's wishes have various negative side-effects; Starman fears that he cannot complete his mission in the past with his sanity intact, the loss of Sandman's prophetic dreams has cost him one of his greatest edges in hunting criminals, Doctor Mid-Nite feels hindered by the loss of his unique sight after so long with it, Power Girl finds that she has been sent to a 'new' Earth-Two with an existing counterpart for herself, and while Damage cannot see it, his restored face makes him increasingly vain and arrogant.